CAYPTSOP/Standard-Operating-Procedure-SOP-/README.md

   **SOP writing Package:** [template_1.zip](https://github.com/CAYPTSOP/Standard-Operating-Procedure-SOP-/files/9610240/template_1.zip)

  ### Submission
-For SOP submission or if you have any problem:
+SOP submission or if you have any problem please contact:

 * **Editor in Chief of SOP:** Archie Shou